Twenkid/Theory-of-Universe-and-Mind/Matches.md

-# Matches betwen Theory of Universe and Mind and other later theories and works
+# Matches betwen Theory of Universe and Mind - definitions, reasoning and predictions -and other later theories and works
-## Essential principles, insights, reasoning from TOUM and comparison to analogical concepts from other theories
+## Essential principles, insights, reasoning from TOUM and comparison to analogical concepts from other theories, strategies and what actually happened and happens in the reality

 __A work in progress, just a beginning: see also the main readme and other articles__